-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited the New York City Housing Development Corporation's (the Corporation) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Corporation's major federal programs for the year ended October 31, 2020.
-The Corporation's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the New York City Housing Development Corporation's (the Corporation) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Corporation's major federal program for the year ended October 31, 2021.
+The Corporation's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.